Sacramento Bitcoin Tax Attorney

 What Are the Penalties for Not Complying with Bitcoin Reporting Requirements in Sacramento?

-Can I Appeal a Bitcoin Determination by the IRS in Sacramento?
+Can You Appeal a Bitcoin Determination by the IRS in Sacramento?

 If your tax issue has already been assessed by the IRS and you feel that the conclusion reached was unfair, you have the right to file an appeal in California.
 After the completion of the audit, you will receive a letter from the IRS informing you of your right to appeal, generally lasting for 30 days after the determination has been made.
 If you fail to respond to this letter, you will likely receive a Notice of Deficiency.
 If the amount in controversy is less than $25,000, you can elect to file for a small case review.
 Taxpayers who have passed this point in time should also keep in mind that the collections process is also subject to appeal.